 The Council of Heritage Motor Clubs N.S.W.
 Inc. [CHMC] was formed in 1970 to represent the veteran, vintage, post-vintage, classic and historic motor clubs of regional New South Wales.
-The majority of CHMC affiliated clubs were and are country NSW based and this led to the Council being referred to asThe Bush Council.
-CHMC however now has member clubs in Sydney and all major regional cities so it is representative of heritage motor clubs right across rural and urban New South Wales.
+The majority of CHMC Affiliated Clubs were and are country NSW-based and this led to the Council being referred to as The Bush Council.
+There are CHMC Clubs in all regions of NSW as well as the major cities, including Sydney.
+Please click to CLUBS for details about individual CHMC Affiliated Clubs.

 OPERATION Affiliated Clubs are autonomous and control their own internal affairs, Council concentrates on serving those Clubs with active and appropriate representation to government (State and Commonwealth) and other agencies and peak associations.

 EXECUTIVE The Council of Heritage Motor Clubs N.S.W.
 Inc. is an Incorporated Association with its own purpose-written Constitution.
 The Council has an elected Committee of President, Vice President, Secretary, Treasurer, Assistant Secretary, Roads & Maritime Services Liaison Officer, Registrar, Webmaster and two AHMF delegates.
 All officers are unpaid and work voluntarily for the benefit of the member Clubs.